Personal reasons: Bolick granted release from Japan B. League team Fukushima

 MANILA, Philippines – Filipino basketball standout Robert Bolick will no longer see action in the Japan B. League as his team Fukushima Firebonds granted his request to be released from his contract.

-Bolick’s agent Marvin Espiritu confirmed the development to Rappler on Thursday, October 19, as Fukushima, who signed Bolick to a two-year contract in May, also officially announced the news on their Instagram page.
+Bolick’s agent Marvin Espiritu confirmed the development to Rappler on Thursday, October 19, as Fukushima, who signed Bolick to a two-year contract in May, also officially announced the news on its Instagram page.

 Due to the travel demands of home-and-away games in the B. League, Bolick’s absence from their home in Fukushima would have made the pregnancy challenging, the longtime sports agent added.

-The Bolicks are expected to arrive in the Philippines on Thursday evening, October 19.
+The Bolicks are expected to arrive in the Philippines on Thursday evening.

 “He wants to go home,” Espiritu said.
 “There are some things he has to take care of.”

-Espiritu confirmed that they are currently going through the final steps in obtaining Bolick’s clearance after being granted a release.
+Espiritu confirmed that they are going through the final steps in obtaining Bolick’s clearance after his release was granted.
 Conversations on his basketball future will also take place after the couple gets settled again in Manila.

-Bolick is free to sign with any basketball team outside of the Philippines, but whether or not he would want to play internationally will depend on the circumstances surrounding their pregnancy.
+Bolick is free to sign with any basketball team outside of the Philippines, but whether or not he would want to play internationally will depend on the circumstances surrounding his wife’s pregnancy.

 “Once I get his clearance, he can sign anywhere.
 Any league in the world, for that matter, but of course, with the PBA, his rights are still with NorthPort,” Espiritu explained.